 Table of contents

-In the tool there are two types of survey design templates, “Classic” and “Mobile-friendly” templates.
-The difference between these two types of design templates is the way they behave in different environments (like on desktop, tablets or smartphones).
+There are two types of survey design templates in the tool: “Classic” and “Mobile-friendly“.
+The difference between these two design templates is the way they behave in different environments (i.e. on desktop, tablets or smartphones).
 The classic designs are more customisable with colours and pictures, but they do behave differently depending on what environment they are opened in.

-Classic templates are considered as something called “responsive design“.
-This means that they are designed to attempt to adjust to the device they are opened on, meaning that if you are using a smartphone the design template will be displayed in a very specific way that is suitable for that device.
-Some questions (matrixes for example) will be presented in a different way to what they look like on a computer when the survey link is opened on a smartphone.
+Classic templates are designed to be “responsive“, meaning that they are designed to adjust to the device they are opened on.
+For example, if you are using a smartphone to open the survey, the design template will automatically transform itself to work and look better on that device.
+Some questions (matrixes, for example) will also appear differently depending on the kind of device the survey is opened on.

 The mobile-friendly designs are produced in a way that will make them work identically on all devices via a mobile-first focus.
-In other words, there will be no difference in how the questions are presented, no matter what device you are using.
-The surveys will be easy to answer, easy to read and look nice in whatever device the respondent is using.
+In other words, there will be no difference in how the questions are presented across different devices.
+The surveys will be easy to answer, easy to read and look nice on whatever device the respondent is using.

-We recommend you use the mobile-friendly designs as the design of choice for all your survey projects.
-They make it so much easier for respondents to answer, and they look great!
+We recommend that you use the mobile-friendly designs as the design of choice for all your survey projects.
+They make it so much easier for respondents to answer and they look great!

 What is the Netigate Design Editor?